Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Introduction

-Our paper establishes a new bridge between the methodology for boundary discontinuity (BD) designs and the theoretical study of nonparametric smoothing over submanifolds, thereby contributing to two distinct, yet interconnected literatures in statistics, econometrics, machine learning, and data science.
-From a methodological perspective, we offer the first foundational results for the analysis and interpretation of BD designs when employing distance-based methods, an approach used for treatment effect estimation and causal inference across numerous quantitative disciplines, but currently lacking a foundational understanding.
-Theoretically, we provide new estimation and inference results for isotropic local polynomial regression over a submanifold, both pointwise and uniformly, thereby advancing the literature on nonparametric smoothing.
-In particular, concurrent work by \cite{chen2025semiparametric} develop estimation and inference methods for integral functionals on submanifolds using series/sieve estimation.
-Our theoretical results substantially differ from theirs in several respects.
-First, we consider one-dimensional distance to each point on the submanifold over which estimation and inference is conducted.
-Second, we study (isotropic) local polynomial regression smoothing methods, whose distinct structure requires a different analysis \citep[see, e.g.,][for more discussion]{Cattaneo-Masini-Underwood_2025_AOS}.
-Third, we study pointwise and uniform over the submanifold estimation and inference methods, and thus uncover new issues related to the (uniform) misspecification bias.
-Finally, we establish a new minimax estimation rate for isotropic nonparametric regression methods \citep[e.g.,][and references therein]{tsybakov2008introduction}.
+From a broader theoretical perspective, this paper establishes a connection between the econometric methodology for BD designs and the statistical theory of nonparametric smoothing over submanifolds, thereby contributing to two distinct yet closely related literatures in econometrics, statistics, machine learning, and data science.
+Methodologically, we provide the first foundational results for the analysis and interpretation of BD designs based on distance-based estimators, an approach widely used in applied work but lacking formal theoretical justification.
+From a nonparametric perspective, we develop pointwise and uniform estimation and inference results for isotropic local polynomial regression on submanifolds, thereby advancing the theory of smoothing methods in low-dimensional geometric settings.

-The rest of the manuscript is organized as follows.
-Section \ref{sec: Setup} introduces the setup and assumptions used throughout the paper.
-Section \ref{sec: Identification and Interpretation} investigates identification of $\tau(\bx)$ via distance-based approximation, while Section \ref{sec: Approximation Bias} investigates the bias approximation properties of the distance-based estimator $\widehat{\vartheta}(\bx)$.
-Section \ref{sec: Estimation and Inference} discusses estimation and inference for $\tau(\bx)$ using the distance-based local polynomial regression estimator, while Section \ref{sec: Distance-Based Minimax Convergence Rate} tackles the fundamental theoretical minimax estimation question underpinning Theorem \ref{thm: Approximation Bias: Uniform Guarantee}.
-Section \ref{sec: Numerical Results} illustrates the numerical performance of the distance-based methods with simulated data, while Section \ref{sec: Conclusion} concludes.
-The supplemental appendix presents generalizations of our theoretical results, reports their proofs, and gives other theoretical results that may be of independent interest.
-In particular, it presents a new strong approximation result for empirical process with multiplicative-separable structure and bounded polynomial moments, extending recent work by \cite{Cattaneo-Yu_2025_AOS}.
+Our results are complementary to concurrent work by \cite{Chen-Gao_2026_thinsets}, who study estimation and inference for integral functionals on submanifolds using series (sieve) methods.
+In contrast, we focus on estimation based on one-dimensional distance transformations evaluated pointwise along the submanifold, analyze isotropic local polynomial smoothing procedures, and uncover phenomena related to uniform misspecification bias.
+In addition, we establish a novel minimax lower bound convergence rate for isotropic nonparametric regression estimators in this setting.